kiarie404/slides_on_provenance/src/so_undeterminism.md

 Truth :
 1. Compilers produce different binaries for each architecture.
 2. Compilers produce different binaries for a specific architecture because of optimizations.
-Compilation 1 may produce a different artefact from compilation 2 in the same physical machine.
+Compilation 1 may produce a different artifact from compilation 2 in the same physical machine.
 3. Even if you run the same binary in similar machines, the execution environment will be different for each running binary.

 Main Point: